Request Request Appointment Forms New Patient Forms Find Us Like Us on Facebook Reviews Leave a Google Review Call Map

 IV Sedation

 Has your fear of the dentist prevented you from getting regular appointments for years?
 Do you require an extensive amount of dental work?
 IV sedation is the strongest and fastest-acting sedation method we offer.
-A powerful sedative will be administered straight into your bloodstream via a small injection in your hand or arm, and within moments, you’ll sink into deep, deep relaxation.
+A sedative will be administered through an IV, and within moments, you’ll sink into relaxation.
 The best part about this approach is that your dentist can actually adjust your sedation level in real time to make sure you’re completely safe and comfortable moment to moment.

 Sedation Dentistry FAQs